-Mostly compositional instability in oxide multilayers is associated with penetration of ambient moisture into the structure and alters the refractive index (usually increases) of the individual layer system.
-Such a change that affects the ratios of refractive indices has a very well defined impact on the spectral properties that include the change in bandwidth and the amplitude of the reflectance characteristics of the quarterwave multilayers.
-It can be noticed from the above equations that amplitude and bandwidths are intimately interdependent and strongly associated with the index ratios.
-When the index ratio goes low, values of both the spectral parameters also decrease and reverse is the case when the index ratio goes high.
-Broadly speaking, under compositional changes, values for both the bandwidth and the amplitude should simultaneously increase.
-It is interesting to note that under our present investigations, different types of spectral variations were noticed in most of the multilayer systems, which include the increase in the reflectance amplitude with the decrease of FWHM, etc. Such anomalous spectral properties may be attributed to the predominantly morphological, elastic or stress-driven instabilities.
-The experimental spectral measurement of a most unstable 14-layer multilayer is depicted in Fig. 5.
-This figure shows both the growth and post growth (6month later) related spectral reflectance measurements results.
-As it can be seen, the post growth instabilities have shown an increase in the reflectance amplitude of the stop band and a decrease in the value of its spectral width (FWHM).
-Such a change cannot be explained through compositional changes as described earlier.
-The topographic changes of this unstable multilayer system is depicted in Fig. 6(a) and (b).
-It can be observed in this figure that the topography has been substantially changes with respect to the grain sizes as well as RMS roughness values.
-The viscoelastic changes of these multilayers acquired through force modulation technique are
+noticed from the above equations that amplitude and bandwidths are intimately interdependent and strongly associated with the refractive index ratios.
+Broadly speaking, under humidity induced compositional changes, values for both the bandwidth and the amplitude along with the spectral peak position should simultaneously increase [44] and it is primarily due to the increase in the dielectric constants of the associated thin film layers [45].

+It is worth mentioning here that under our present investigations, an altogether different type of spectral variation has been noticed in most of the multilayer systems.
+This includes the increase in the reflectance amplitude with the decrease of FWHM, etc. Such anomalous changes in spectral properties may be attributed to the predominantly morphological, elastic or stress-driven instabilities.
+The experimental spectral measurements of an unstable 14-layer multilayer are depicted in Fig. 5.
+This figure shows both the growth and post growth (6 months later) aging-related spectral reflectance measurements results.
+As can be seen, the post growth instabilities have shown an increase in the reflectance amplitude of the stop band and a decrease in the value of its spectral width (FWHM).
+Besides, there is a small shift in the peak position towards shorter wavelength.
+Such changes cannot be explained through compositional instabilities as described earlier [44].
+The topographic changes of this unstable multilayer system are depicted in Figs. 6(a) and (b).
+It can be observed in this figure that the morphology has been substantially altered with respect to the grain sizes as well as root mean square (RMS) roughness values.
+Such changes have distinctly pointed out the strong correlation between the spectral and morphological instabilities as discussed by several other experimental papers.
+It can be distinctly noticed from Fig. 6(b) that for the unstable multilayer there is substantial change in the grain structure size as well ordering.
+The grains which were cubic and more randomly distributed have subsequently demonstrated rectangular size and better ordering.
+Such ordering is very much similar to the self organization process induced by an effective strain field [46].
+Spectral reflectance also depicted such strain field induced effect both in the amplitude as well as FWHM values.